Beniko95J/eval_llm/README.md

 # How to use

 Please check out our [inference notebook](demo.ipynb) for example code to use our model.
-We also provide example script for [batch inference](batch_inference.ipynb).

 # Reproducibility: